khushbu300/EDA-on-Electronics-E-commerce-Dataset-SQL-/README.md

 This project performs end-to-end Exploratory Data Analysis (EDA) on an electronics e-commerce dataset using MySQL.
 The objective was to clean raw product data, engineer analytical features, and derive statistical insights related to pricing structure and customer engagement patterns.

+## 📈 Key Insights

+- Product prices are right-skewed, with most items in the mid-range and a few premium products driving higher price extremes
+- Discounts vary across categories, indicating different pricing and promotional strategies
+- Weak correlation (~0.13) between ratings and reviews shows that popularity does not necessarily reflect customer satisfaction
+- Some lower-priced products achieve high ratings, highlighting strong value-for-money opportunities

+## 🎯 Business Value

+- Helps businesses optimize pricing and discount strategies based on category-level performance
+- Enables identification of high-performing products and value-for-money offerings
+- Supports data-driven decision-making for improving customer engagement and sales
+- Highlights inconsistencies in pricing, helping standardize strategies across brands and categories

 The dataset consists of 500+ electronics products across 20+ sub-categories, containing pricing, discount, rating, and review information.

 # Tools & Technologies